-The District is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets, errors and omissions, and natural disasters for which the District carries commercial insurance.
-There have been no significant changes in coverage and there have been no settlements of claims exceeding coverage in the prior two years.
+The District is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets, errors and omissions, and natural disasters.
+The District participates in the Texas Municipal League Intergovernmental Risk Pool (TML) to provide general liability, automobile, law enforcement, and errors and omission coverage.
+The District, along with other participating entities, contributes annual amounts determined by TML's management.
+As claims arise they are submitted and paid by TML.
+During the current fiscal year ended December 31, 2010, the District contributed \$2,822 to the fund for this insurance coverage.
+There have been no significant changes in coverage and there have been no settlements of claims exceeding coverage in the prior three years.